 The Wiregrass Museum of Art wants YOU to be an ART BOX Mentor!

-WMA is looking for artists to be mentors during ART BOX!
+WMA is looking for artists to be mentors during ART BOX:

 You do not necessarily need to have a background in Art Education to serve as a mentor; however, you should possess the following skills/work habits:

-Chosen mentors will receive a $250 stipend and hotel accommodations.
+Chosen mentors will receive a $300 stipend.

 THE CREATIVE PROCESS

 Much of the work this year will be virtual.
 Mentors need to be available from February 12th through the 26th for two Zoom sessions with the team that will run approximately two hours each.
 (To be scheduled at the mentors’ convenience and within the team’s availability.)

 The creative process is collaborative and invites diverse and sometimes challenging viewpoints.
 As an ART BOX Mentor, your primary responsibility will be to help your team maintain direction throughout the experience.
 Your role may shift from coach to mediator as you encourage students to validate each decision and intervene if your team has trouble reaching an agreement.
 Mentors should have the skills to assist others in a positive, constructive way.
 This includes excellent communication skills, especially the ability to be an active listener and provide feedback in an effective manner.
 Mentors can draw upon their own career development with their team, including aspirations, goals, experiences, and the particular knowledge, skills, and attitudes they have found necessary to succeed in the art world.

 More information about ART BOX available at https://www.wiregrassmuseum.org/out-of-the-art-box/.